onouv/fscl/README.md

 It is built as a distributed set of microservices and a web client to :

-* model industrial systems out of the artifacts mentioned above,called the *core object model*
+* model industrial systems out of the *core object model*  mentioned above

 * build value-added services around this core object model, accessible via a RESTful API with HTTP